rob212/testing-learning-path/README.md

 # testing-learning-path
-A suggested learning path for a QA
+A suggested learning path for a QA inspired by https://roadmap.sh/